veegee/amqpy/README.md

 * Draining events from multiple channels (`Connection.drain_events`)
 * Support for timeouts
 * Support for heartbeats (client must manually send heartbeats)
+* Thread-safe: all frame reads and writes acquire and release a lock
 * Supports RabbitMQ extensions:
     * Consumer Cancel Notifications
         * by default a cancel results in `ChannelError` being raised